ArkStayer/CS2-Tools/README.md

 3. AutoBHOP (it depends on luck, but if you hit the first bhop with a positive speed boost, you will be able to hit 2-3 afterwards.)
 4. Spinbot (IT WORKS EVERYWHERE (both GFN and local)
 5. Crosshair Overlay.
+6. Rapid fire.
+7. Auto jumpthrow/ lineup.
 # Usage:
 1. Rainbow HUD.
 To Use rainbow HUD click the TKINTER button for the Rainbow HUD, then go into cs2 window (must be focused on) and open console.
 THe script will paste in the commands for rainbow HUD, when done you will have a "DONE" msgbox displayed.
 2. AutoBHOP.
 Hold Space
 3. Spinbot.
 Hold L to spin, when you stop holding it, it will stop spinning your player.
 4. Crosshair overlay makes an external overlay crosshair to help aim with SSG  or an Awp
+5. For rapid fire hold left mouse button. (very useful on Dual Berettas)
+6. For Auto Jumpthrow, press numpad 1 for standard (NO HOLDING BEFORE INPUT), and numpad 3 for holding and when you only need to release and jump.
 # Info:
 NONE of these features will get you banned, these do not affect or cheat in the game in any way.
 If you want to redact the spinbot speed just download the script and change the values. then recompile using PyInstaller.